aws-samples/aws-modernization-with-exasol/content/4_TransformationVisualization/36_QuicksightAndExasolVisualize.md

 			 ARTICLE A                 ON SP.ARTICLE_ID = A.ARTICLE_ID

-If you are wondering why we added two tables instead of one, the <i>RETAIL.SALES_POSITIONS</i> table acts as a linking table to the <i>RETAIL.ARTICLE</i> table.
+If you are wondering why we added two tables instead of one, the _RETAIL.SALES_POSITIONS_ table acts as a linking table to the _RETAIL.ARTICLE_ table.
-In case you decide to query the <i>CITIES</i> table direct from the database instead from the virtual schema, execute the following SQL statement:
+In case you decide to query the _CITIES_ table direct from the database instead from the virtual schema, execute the following SQL statement:

 	CREATE OR REPLACE VIEW V_SIMPLE_SALES AS(
 		SELECT 	C."city_id",